jasonhertzbach/jasons-nhl-project/README.md

 team example: `ruby application.rb team 4 20202021`
 player example: `ruby application.rb player 8476792 20202021`

-the Csv file out to your working directory named `type`_results.csv
+The CSV file will output to your working directory, named `type`_results.csv

+# Running tests
+To run the tests, use the command `ruby test_application.rb`